alexmanrique/solidity-dex-liquidity-pool/README.md

 - `swapTokens()`: Swaps exact tokens for other tokens using Uniswap V2 Router
 - `addLiquidity()`: Adds liquidity to a USDT/DAI pool, automatically swapping half of the tokens
+- `removeLiquidity()`: Removes liquidity from a USDT/DAI pool, returning both USDT and DAI tokens to the user

 ### Constructor Parameters

 - `V2Router02_`: Address of the Uniswap V2 Router02 contract
 - `USDT_`: Address of the USDT token
 - `DAI_`: Address of the DAI token
+- `UniswapV2Factory_`: Address of the Uniswap V2 Factory contract

 ## Testing